kyl3song/kyl3song.github.io/_posts/DFIR/2021-04-29-IPv6 in TeamViewer(v15) part 2. [EN].md

 <img src="https://i.imgur.com/O4bNFHc.png" alt="image"/>
 <br>[ Fig 3.
 Remote Access Log ]</p>

 All right, We have two logs illustrated in Fig 3. above, filename is containing version numbers, 14 or 15.
 This tells us the program was upgraded from 14 to 15 at some point in the past.
-That aside, the file is automatically separated with the name of `TeamViewer##_OLD.log` as soon as the size of original is over 1MB more or less.
+That aside, the file is automatically separated with the name of 'TeamViewer##_OLD.log' as soon as the size of original is over 1MB more or less.

 ## Log Analysis Flow & Tips